-This Code of Meeting Practice has been prepared in accordance with Section 360 of the Local Government Act 1993, and, subject to giving public notice and exhibition as required by Section 361 of the Act, will apply to all meetings of Council and committees of Council of which all the members are Councillors.
-Further the Code of Meeting practice as set out within the text also apply to Advisory Committees of Council
+This Code of Meeting Practice has been prepared in accordance with section 360 of the Local Government Act 1993 ('Local Government Act'), and, subject to giving public notice and exhibition as required by section 361 of the Act, will apply to all meetings of Council and committees of Council of which all the members are councillors.
+Further the Code of Meeting practice as set out within the text also apply to advisory committees of Council

-The Code incorporates the provisions of the Local Government Act 1993, the Local Government (General) Regulation 2005 and Council's own decisions (Meeting Notices, etc.).
+The Code incorporates the provisions of the Local Government Act, the Local Government (General) Regulation 2005 ('Local Government Regulation') and Council's own decisions (Meeting Notices, etc.).

-As required by the Local Government Act 1993 (Part 1 Section 10), all meetings of Council, Committees of Council and Advisory Committees of Council will be, as far as possible, open to the public, however, Council reserves the right (under Sections 10A (2) and 373) in accordance with current legislation to resolve itself into Committee and exclude the press and public to consider any matter of a confidential nature as determined from time to time.
+As required by the Local Government Act section 10, all meetings of Council, committees of Council and advisory committees of Council will be, as far as possible, open to the public, however, Council reserves the right under sections 10A(2) and 373 in accordance with current legislation to resolve itself into committee and exclude the press and public to consider any matter of a confidential nature as determined from time to time.

-In determining this Code of meeting Practice a distinction has been made between those committees that come under the provisions of Clauses 259 and 260 of the Local Government (General) Regulations and its consequent implications and other committees called 'Advisory Committees".
+In determining this Code of Meeting Practice a distinction has been made between those committees that come under the provisions of clauses 259 and 260 of the Local Government Regulation and its consequent implications and other committees called 'advisory committees'.

-The committees of Council that come under Clause 259 of the Regulations are those committees of which all the members are Councillors.
+The committees of Council that come under clause 259 of the Local Government Regulation are those committees of which all the members are councillors.

-Advisory Committees are those committees which have at least one staff member or one community representative as part of its membership.
-This Code of Meeting Practice also covers Advisory Committees and details of that application are set out in this Code.
+Advisory committees are those committees which have at least one staff member or one community representative as part of its membership.
+This Code of Meeting Practice also covers advisory committees and details of that application are set out in this Code.